QuantEcon/lecture-python-intro/lectures/french_rev.md

       * thus, after a war, the government does *not* raise taxes by enough to pay off its debt
       * instead, it just rolls over whatever debt it inherits, raising taxes by just enough to service the interest payments on that debt

-Eighteenth century British fiscal policy portrayed Figure {numref}`fr_fig2` thus looks very much like a text-book example of a *tax-smoothing* model like Robert Barro's {cite}`Barro1979`.
+Eighteenth-century British fiscal policy portrayed Figure {numref}`fr_fig2` thus looks very much like a text-book example of a *tax-smoothing* model like Robert Barro's {cite}`Barro1979`.

 A striking feature of the graph is what we'll lagel a *law of gravity* between tax collections and government expenditures.